zotero/zotero-libreoffice-integration/README.md

 *  libreoffice-java-common
 *  libreoffice-dev

-It is possible to build using the
+It is possible to build using the official LibreOffice packages from [libreoffice.org](http://www.libreoffice.org/) as well, although you will need to tweak some paths.
+(Be sure to install the SDK!)

 To build: